Sethu Lakshmi Bayi: Criticisms

 Sri Rama Varma of Haripad, the consort of Sethu Lakshmi Bayi.

-The Press Regulation Act of 1926 passed by the Regent Sethu Lakshmi Bayi is considered as a draconian law by the historians.
+The Press Regulation Act of 1926 passed by the Regent Sethu Lakshmi Bayi is considered as a draconian law by historians.
 The public protesters, headed by E. V. Krishna Pillai and T. K. Madhavan at Travancore Political Conference in Trivandrum, alleged that the new Press Act was solely formulated to protect the consort of Regent Maharani, Rama Varma Valiya Koyi Thampuran, from public criticism against his illegal interference in the administration of Travancore.
 It must be said in defence of the Newspaper Regulation Act that the measure was taken to protect ordinary citizens from mud slinging campaigns and scandals indulged in by small newspapers "which come into temporary existence with the special object of vilification and when the object is carried out these news sheets disappear" (United India and Indian States", Delhi, 31 July 1926).
 This Regulation was hailed by K. Gopalan Nair, a lawyer and member of the Sree Moolam Popular Assembly, as a measure long overdue.
 A public demonstration by only upper caste people held to discuss the pros and cons of this Regulation, ended in a vote being taken, wherein the resolution to scrap the Regulation, was defeated by the majority (as per the Report of the Inspector of Police, submitted to the Maharani Regent).
 Hence she had the support of the upper caste public when the Regulation was passed.